· · ·

 Instructions

-• Add baking powder, extract, and egg and combine.
+• Add the baking powder, extract, and egg, and combine.

-• Divide dough in half and add food coloring to one half.
+• Divide the dough in half and add food coloring to one half.

 • Shape both pieces of dough into large balls, cover with saran wrap and refrigerate for an hour.